 When someone talks about opioid addiction, one of the most common discussion topics is the drug fentanyl.
 This drug is a synthetic opiate that is more potent than other drugs that come from the opium plant, making it ripe for abuse.
 Unfortunately, all too often, this abuse quickly turns to addiction, which is difficult to overcome alone.
-Fortunately, treatment centers like Tides Edge Detox Center can help clients put an end to Fentanyl’s hold on their lives, allowing them to move forward with hope.
+Fortunately, treatment centers like Tides Edge Detox Center in Jacksonville, Florida can help individuals put an end to Fentanyl’s hold on their lives, allowing them to move forward with hope.

-To learn about our fentanyl detox center or our other substance abuse detox programs, please contact Tides Edge Detox Center today at 866.723.3127.
+To learn about our detox center or our other substance abuse detox programs, please contact Tides Edge Detox Center today at 866.723.3127.

 What Is Fentanyl?